Chart Color Schemes

 Educational attainment in Alawa aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 35.7% of residents aged 15+, surpassing the Northern Territory average of 27.3% and the Australian average of 30.4%.
-Bachelor degrees are most common at 20.5%, followed by postgraduate qualifications (11.5%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent with 30.5% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (20.2%).
+The area's educational profile stands out regionally, with university qualification rates (35.7% of residents aged 15+) exceeding the NT average of 27.3% and the Australian average (30.4%), reflecting the community's emphasis on higher education.
+Bachelor degrees lead at 20.5%, followed by postgraduate qualifications (11.5%) and graduate diplomas (3.7%).
+Trade and technical skills feature prominently, with 30.5% of residents aged 15+ holding vocational credentials, including advanced diplomas (10.3%) and certificates (20.2%).

 Frequently Asked Questions - Education